DylanMeeus/springboot_jwt_blog/_posts/2016-03-15-javascript-module-systems-showdown.markdown

 JavaScript scopes (at least up to the appearance of `let` in ES2015) work at the function level.
 In other words, whatever binding is declared inside a function cannot escape its scope.
 It is for this reason the revealing module pattern relies on functions to encapsulate private contents (as many other JavaScript patterns).

 In the example above, *public* symbols are exposed in the returned dictionary.
 All other declarations are protected by the function scope enclosing them.
+It is not necessary to use `var` and an immediate call to the function enclosing the private scope; a named function can be used for modules as well.

 This pattern has been in use for quite some time in JavaScript projects and deals fairly nicely with the encapsulation matter.
 It does not do much about the dependencies issue.
 Proper module systems attempt to deal with this problem as well.
 Another limitation lies in the fact that including other modules cannot be done in the same source (unless using `eval`).